GeekInTheNorth/GeekInTheNorth.github.io/_posts/2026-01-03-triggering-opal-workflows-on-publish.md

 - Automated Brand Assessment – checking tone, messaging, and consistency against brand guidelines at publish time.

 By combining these agents into a single workflow, teams can receive immediate, automated feedback on published content, reducing manual review effort while keeping the integration scalable, flexible, and CMS-agnostic.

+### Other Considerations

+When building integrations like this, it’s important to consider security and resilience from the outset.
+As part of this solution, you should consider the following best practices:

+- Protect the Integration API
+  - Register the Content Graph webhook with an API key passed via the query string and validate it in the Integration API.
+  - This helps prevent unauthorised requests if the endpoint URL is discovered.
+- Secure the Opal Workflow webhook
+  - Configure the authorization parameters on the Opal Workflow webhook trigger.
+  - Ensure the Integration API includes the required authorization details when invoking the workflow.
+  - This prevents third-party actors from triggering workflows if the webhook URL is exposed.
+- Harden the Integration API
+  - Implement structured logging to support monitoring and diagnostics.
+  - Add robust error handling and validation.
+  - Use retry mechanisms to handle transient failures when calling external services.
+  - Apply brute-force and rate-limiting protections to reduce abuse risk.

 ## References